ReshmaEv/ReshmaEv/README.md

 - 👋 Hi, I’m @ReshmaEv
-- 👀 I’m interested in
+- 👀 I’m interested in web development, especially using the MERN stack
 - 🌱 I’m currently learning  MERN stack development
 - 💞️ I’m looking to collaborate on React,node.js,express.js,mongoDB projects
 - 📫 How to reach me ...